 The following table sets forth net sales, intersegment sales and operating profit for the Company's three reportable segments and All Other Sonoco.
-Operating profit at the segmental level is defined as "Income before interest and income taxes" on the Company's Condensed Consolidated Statements of Income adjusted for restructuring charges, which are not allocated to the financial segments.
+Operating profit at the segmental level is defined as the segments' portion of "Income before income taxes" on the Company's Condensed Consolidated Statements of Income adjusted for restructuring charges and net interest expense.
+Because segmental results are computed based on the manner in which the Company's management reviews financial results, restructuring and net interest charges are not considered in the calculation of operating profit.